djthorpe/gopi/docs/chapter03.md

   * Emit events
   * Register functions that can handle events
-  * Register a default function which can handle any events not handled otherwise
+  * Register a default function which can handle any events not handled otherwise.

 Here are the parameters you'll need in order to access the message bus: